 We will send you a comprehensive information pack if and when you decide to take a trip.
 In the mean time, here is some advice from the past volunteers:

-- "DEET, DEET, DEET!
-You can't get it anywhere!" - this is mosquito spray!
-It is important to bear in mind that Ghana is a tropical and malarial country so you will need to take the necessary precautions.
+- Insect repellant and anti-malarials - it is important to bear in mind that Ghana is a tropical and malarial country so you will need to take the necessary precautions.
 Always seek advice from a health practitioner before you travel.